-- 1. In Page view, select the Picture Loader tool from the NetObjects Fusion Components toolbar. - Draw a box on the page to indicate where you want to place the picture.A placeholder and the Picture Loader Properties palette appear.
+- 1. In Page view, select the Picture Loader tool from the NetObjects Fusion Components toolbar. - 2.
+Draw a box on the page to indicate where you want to place the picture.
+A placeholder and the Picture Loader Properties palette appear.

-3. Click the Image URL row and type the URL where the picture is located.
+- 3. Click the Image URL row and type the URL where the picture is located.
+Be sure to type the complete URL. - 4.
+Click the check mark.